getAlby/hub/README.md

 ⚠️ `make_invoice`
 - ⚠️ expiry in request not supported
-- ⚠️ invoice in response missing (TODO)
+- ⚠️ does not match spec

 ⚠️ `lookup_invoice`
-- ⚠️ invoice in response missing (TODO)
-- ⚠️ response does not match spec, missing fields (TODO)
+- ⚠️ does not match spec

 ✅ `list_transactions`
 - ⚠️ offset and unpaid in request not supported